usatales.com

 1.3.8.
 Australia and the Islands

-On the far western edge of the zoo, along the Scioto River’s east bank, is where you’ll find the Australia section.
 Kangaroo Walkabouts provide visitors with the opportunity to observe and interact with a variety of kangaroo species.
 Witness gibbons swinging from one tree to another and take in the scent of the Komodo Dragon.

 If you would like to know more about this region, click here.

 In 2003, the Islands of Southeast Asia region was established.
-The Islands of Southeast Asia makes an effort to be more immersive, similar to Asia Quest, by fusing the scenery and exhibits to give the impression that the viewer is walking through one, uninterrupted show.
+The Islands of Southeast Asia makes an effort to be more immersive, similar to Asia Quest, by fusing the scenery and exhibits to give the impression that the viewer is walking through one uninterrupted show.
 The majority of the scenery and plants used for this are artificial.

 1.3.9.
 Heart of Africa

-To the north and east of the zoo is where you’ll find the “Heart of Africa” section.
+You’ll find the “Heart of Africa” section to the north and east of the zoo.
 Numerous African plains animals can be found in the 43 acres (170,000 m2) of land that make up the area.
 The Heart of Africa, the largest area of the Zoo, was opened in 2014 and provides a range of interactive activities, such as cheetah running, giraffe feeding, and camel rides.
-This allows visitors to interact with a variety of African animals, including zebras and giraffes, lions, wildebeest, gazelles, and others.

 Visit the Mapori Restaurant for lunch and take in the savanna views.
 To find out more about this area, go here.